 woom 2 Bike Bottom Line

 With every detail fine-tuned and perfected, woom bikes are the gold medal standard in kids’ bikes.
 Especially in a size category that has traditionally been filled with awkward and difficult-to-ride bikes, the woom 14 inch bike snubs the status quo and leads the way for all other bike brands to emulate.
-Well-loved by all of our testers, the woom 2 is our top pick for young riders who are ready to advance from their balance bike to tackle a pedal bike.
+Well-loved by all of our testers, the woom 2 is a tried and true favorite for young riders who are ready to advance from their balance bike and tackle a pedal bike.

 FTC Disclosure: Affiliate links are included in this review.
 No monetary compensation was provided for this review, however, the reviewed product was supplied by the manufacturer or distributor to help facilitate this review.
 All opinions and images are that of Two Wheeling Tots LLC.
 All content and images are copyrighted and should not be used or replicated in any way.
 View our Terms of Use.